 This is the resources page for ACCOUNTING FOR AUTHORS by D.F.
 Hart and Mark Leslie Lefebvre.

 D.F.
-Hart’s Accounting for Authors Page
+Hart’s Accounting Services Page

 Charts and Spreadsheets from the Book